Are you a financially intelligent parent?

 The book includes an interesting questionnaire to figure out if you a financially intelligent parent.
-Here’s the questions:
+Here are the questions:

 - Do you have goals and a plan to educate your children about financial matters?

-- Do you ever consider the values that you are communicating through your money behaviours?
+- Do you ever consider the values that you are communicating through your money behaviors?